blockchain-labs-inc/bip-tools/README.md

 # bip-tools

+⚠️Notice: This project is currently in the testing phase and is not yet ready for production use.⚠️

-A robust Rust library and CLI for hierarchical deterministic wallet operations supporting multiple cryptocurrencies and address formats.
+A robust Rust library and CLI tool for hierarchical deterministic (HD) wallet operations, supporting multiple cryptocurrencies and address formats.
+Built for developers and blockchain enthusiasts, bip-tools provides an efficient way to manage extended public keys (xpub) and generate addresses compliant with BIP32 and BIP44 standards.

 ## Features

-- Extended Public Key (xpub) management
+- Extended Public Key (xpub) Management: Parse, serialize, and derive child keys from xpub strings.
-- BIP32/BIP44 compliant derivation
-- Command-line interface for easy address generation
+- BIP32 and BIP44 Compliance: Generate addresses using standard derivation paths for BIP32 and BIP44.
+- Multi-Cryptocurrency Support: Supports Bitcoin, Litecoin, Dogecoin, and Bitcoin Cash.
+- Flexible Address Formats: Generate legacy (P2PKH) addresses and Bitcoin Cash-specific formats (Legacy, CashAddr, CashAddr with prefix).
-- Support for legacy Bitcoin addresses (P2PKH)
+- Command-Line Interface (CLI): User-friendly CLI for generating addresses with customizable options.
-- Multi-cryptocurrency support

 ## Supported Coins
 | Coin | BIP32 Version | Address Formats |